dfelinto/blender-manual/manual/modeling/modifiers/nodes/geometry/transform.rst

 .. figure:: /images/modeling_modifiers_nodes_transform.png
    :align: right

-   Transform modifier node.
+   The Transform node.

 The *Transform Node* allows you to move, rotate or scale the geometry.
 The transformation is applied to the entire geometry, and not per element.
-For example, you can not rotate individual point cloud points with this node.
+For example, rotation with this node will change the location of each point rather than changing the rotation of individual points.
+For that, the *Rotate Points* node can be used.

 Inputs